Cynthia Rylant

-Cynthia Rylant (born June 6, 1954) is an American author and librarian.
-She has written more than 100 children's books, including works of fiction (picture books, short stories and novels), nonfiction, and poetry.
-Several of her books have won awards, including her novel Missing May, which won the 1993 Newbery Medal, and A Fine White Dust, which was a 1987 Newbery Honor book.
+Cynthia Rylant (née Smith; June 6, 1954) is an American author and librarian.
+She has written more than 100 children's books including works of fiction (picture books, short stories and novels), nonfiction, and poetry.
+Several of her books have won awards including her novel Missing May, which won the 1993 Newbery Medal, and A Fine White Dust, which was a 1987 Newbery Honor book.
 Two of her books are Caldecott Honor Books.